FzJo/dwwm-php/README.md

 ### ✔️ Routing

-Requests are handle by one file: index.php.
+Requests are handle by one file: "index.php".
 An URL is associated to a method of a controller.

 *index.php*